Hot Air Ballooning in Teotihuacán: Above the Pyramids of Mexico City

 The thing with becoming a god didn’t really work out – but somehow Teotihuacán definitely is a spiritual place.
 Just by the fact that people put huge pyramids in this highland centuries ago.
 Just like that, with no other functional purpose such as housing tombs or treasures.
 This is what makes Teotihuacán special.
 Because from the inside, both the Pyramid of the Sun and the Pyramid of the Moon are made entirely of clay!
 And both are really more huge than they may look in pictures!
 Or from above.

-Spiritual experience on the Pyramid of the Sun
+Spiritual experience on the pyramid of the sun

 What looked spectacular from above was even more impressive from the ground.
 After the ride there was still time for a tour on foot.
 If you are very interested, you can book a guide at the entrance of the Teotihuacán pyramids, who will explain a bit.
 But looking and exploring for yourself is also possible.
 Be sure to climb up the sun pyramid, it’s steeper than you might think, but it’s an absolute highlight!
-At the Pyramid of the Sun, stairs are so steep that you might want to climb up on all fours!
-How that elderly couple in their 80s, who I met on the way up, managed that climb will forever remain a mystery to me.
-(And they reminded me to start exercising more after all!)

 Quite steep: At midday, the ascent of the Pyramid of the Sun is an ordeal!